 - How did these make you feel?

 We all need help at times.
 Resilient people know when to ask for help and will reach out to others when they’re going through a tough time.
-You can encourage your child to develop help-seeking behaviours and reward them when they display them.
+You can encourage your teen to ask for support when they need it, and acknowledge and reward them when they do: